davidhollis/commander-jumpstart-cube/content/_index.md

 >   6. Then, Ben picks their second half-deck.
 >   7. Finally, Abby picks their second half-deck.

-Each player builds their deck: both of their half-deck commanders become partner commanders of their full deck[^1], then they grab one [colorless supplement][c-supplement] and shuffle all of their non-commander cards together.
+Each player then builds their deck: both of their half-deck commanders become partner commanders of their full deck[^1], then they grab one [colorless supplement][c-supplement] and shuffle all of their non-commander cards together.

+Players then play a normal game of commander (life totals starting at 40, etc.).

 ## Composition